DelroyGayle/KoolAIChess/README.md

     web: node index.js
     ```

-2. Then ensure that you have pushed your latest version including Procfile to GitHub.
+2. Then ensure that you have pushed your latest version including Procfile to GitHub

 3. Create a Heroku account.
 You will need to enter
-* First name
+* first name
 * last name
 * email address,
 * role e.g. *student*